Robotics: An Overview

 They have mechanical construction, shape, or form designed to accomplish a particular task.

 Robotics is the design, construction, operation, and use of robots.
-Robots are multi functional, re-programmable, automatic industrial machine designed for replacing human in hazardous work.
-The aim of the robot is to manipulate the objects by perceiving, moving, picking, modifying the physical properties of object.
-Robots are used for jobs that are dirty, dull and dangerous.
+Robots are multi-functional, re-programmable, automatic industrial machines designed for replacing humans in hazardous work.
+The aim of the robot is to manipulate the objects by perceiving, moving, picking, modifying the physical properties of the object.
+Robots are used for jobs that are dirty, dull, and dangerous.

 Was this article helpful?
 Must share your views with us in the comment section below.
 Keep visiting our Tech Blogs and stay updated with our latest technical blog posts.